 Do," made in 1971) runs for only 12 minutes.
 But it is always valuable to see what has been going on in an artist's mind over a long period of great productivity.
-In this case, I only wish that more had been going on.
+In this

 Stan Vanderbeek, born in 1931, belongs in the middle generation of the independent American cinema, and he has long been one of its best-known film makers.
 I suspect that a good many New York moviegoers who may never have heard of underground film know something of collage animation solely through a slightly famous and very funny "no smoking" trailer that Vanderbeek did about 10 years ago for the Bleecker Street Cinema.